Ages and ages ago, for reasons that are not entirely clear to me yet, I decided that I was going to get a job in France.

 I remember having spent half an hour, at a party in Paris, trying to understand what the hell that guy was talking about, which – for your information, were The Beatles.

-When I pronounced the band name correctly, he said that to his ears, Beatles and Bitòòòòls had exactly the same sound, and by the way, who was I to teach him English?
+When I pronounced the band name correctly, he said that Beatles and Bitòòòòls sounded exactly the same to his ears, and by the way, who the hell was I to teach him English?

-I’d had my Master’s application refused from the very prestigious – so prestigious that I’m damn sure that you’ve never heard about it – University of Le Mans because I stressed ONE syllable wrong in my CV– yes, they confirmed that they’d refused my whole application and didn’t care about me having taken the highest possible level of French language diploma for foreigners and didn’t give a shit about my fucking lettre de motivation either simply because I’d written a instead of à.
+In France, I’d had my Master’s application refused from the very prestigious – so prestigious that I’m damn sure that you’ve never heard about it – University of Le Mans because I stressed ONE syllable wrong in my CV– yes, they confirmed over the phone that they’d refused my whole application and didn’t care about me having taken the highest possible level of French language diploma for foreigners and didn’t give a shit about my bloody lettre de motivation either simply because I’d written a instead of à.

-To me, this is nothing but plain racism, but apparently I’m too white to claim that.
+This sounded like nothing but plain racism, but apparently, I’m too white and too straight to claim that.

 In the end, my other application for the far better and better-known Sorbonne University in Paris, was accepted and I graduated there, and after that, I spent six months Ryan Air flying back to Paris from Rome every 20 days to do job interviews in France.